xfarrow/P66E-smartwatch/README.md

 - Poounur P66E

 ## What we know so far
-Unfortunately this device does not respect the Bluetooth GATT specifications.
+Unfortunately this device does not adhere to the Bluetooth GATT specification.
 This will make the process of reverse engineering harder, as we need to sniff the traffic between the P66E and the companion app (Gloryfit).